darktable-org/dtdocs/content/darkroom/processing-modules/multiple-instances.md

 draft: false
 ---

-Many of darktable's modules can be applied more than once in the pixelpipe.
+Many of Ansel's modules can be applied more than once in the pixelpipe.
 Each instance of a module behaves independently, taking its input from the module below it in the pixelpipe and delivering its output to the next module.

 As with the base instance of a module, all instances can be moved independently within the pixelpipe either by holding Ctrl+Shift while dragging & dropping or by choosing "move up" or "move down" in the _multiple instances_ drop-down menu.